 All students are required to provide a signature for each semester they live on campus.
-On Move-In Day, you will need to present your student ID card to a Department of Residence Life staff member at the check-in table.
+On Move-In Day, you will need to present your student ID card to a Residence Life staff member at the check-in table.
 It will be helpful to pack your ID in a place that is easily accessible.

 If you cannot move in on this date, please call (361) 485-4404 or contact us via email at firstname.lastname@example.org.
 If you do not notify Residence Life about a late arrival, you may lose your room assignment.